 We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 -December 31, 2016 and may include earlier monitoring data.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2017 and may include earlier monitoring data.

 Este informe contiene información muy importante sobre su agua potable.

 Tradúzcalo ó hable con alguien que lo entienda bien.

 There is one well located in the pasture just east of Lake Hemet that supplies your drinking water.
-Drinking water source assessment and sanitary survey information is available on request from LHMWD- 26385 Fairview Ave Hemet, CA 92544 (951-658-3241) or State Water Resources Control Board Drinking Water Field Office, 1350 Front St room 2050 San Diego, CA 92101 (619-525-4219).
-The 2014 Sanitary Survey determined source is most vulnerable to contamination by animal grazing in the area.
+Drinking water source assessment (2012) and sanitary survey (2017) information are available on request from LHMWD-26385 Fairview Ave Hemet, CA 92544 (951-658-3241) or State Water Resources Control Board

+Drinking Water Field Office, 1350 Front Street room 2050 San Diego, CA 92101 (619-525-4219).
+The drinking water source assessment determined that the source water is most vulnerable to contamination by animal grazing in the area.